yatesmac/car_price_prediction/README.md

 ## Results and Evaluation

-Five models: Logistic Regression, Decision Tree, Random Rorest, Gradient Boosting and XGboost were trained on the dataset.
-Parameter tuning was done for each model and Logistic Regression was found to be the best performing model.
+Linear Regression, Decision Tree, Random Forest, Gradient Boosting, XGboost models were trained on the dataset.
+Parameter tuning was done for  the best performing models.
+Random Forest (RF) and XGBoost (XGB) had similar performance.
+An Artificial Neural Network (ANN) was also trained for comparison.

-The Logistic Regression model was thus train on the training and validation datasets, then saved.
-Afterwards, it was loaded into a webservice using Flask and deployed using a docker container.
+Thus RF,XGB and ANN were loaded into a webservice using Flask and deployed using a docker container to compare their performance.
+The Random Forest model found to be the most performant model.

 ## Acknowledgements